appcelerator-archive/titanium_mobile_blackberry/README.md

 7) Build tibb and test/tibbtest and then Debug As C/C++ Application.

 8) To create the the blackberry drop-in, from the repo cli/commands execute "./create_sdk" this will create a build folder with the blackberry sdk folder in it.
 The blackberry folder can be dropped into a current Titanium SDK.
+The create_sdk script is a Node.js module and has a dependency on the wrench module.
+If you get an error about wrench execute the command "npm install wrench".

 Legal
 ------